ConsenSysMesh/py-eip712-structs/README.md

 # EIP-712 Structs  [![Build Status](https://travis-ci.org/ConsenSys/py-eip712-structs.svg?branch=master)](https://travis-ci.org/ConsenSys/py-eip712-structs) [![Coverage Status](https://coveralls.io/repos/github/ConsenSys/py-eip712-structs/badge.svg?branch=master)](https://coveralls.io/github/ConsenSys/py-eip712-structs?branch=master)

+## CURV NOTES

+We took this library from https://github.com/ConsenSys/py-eip712-structs (at revision b05c1dfe073644ceef1b339a28cd201cb6d2ea88), and modified it for our purpose.
+Summary of the main changes:

+- Bug fixes, e.g.
+  - disallow undeclared fields (were ignored)
+  - disallow missing fields (were getting empty values)
+  - enforce predefined type of domain fields (was allowing the user to define the types)
+  - several other cases where invalid messages were accepted
+- Structs are now immutable (which simplifies things), must be fully initialized on creation.
+- Removed support for default-domain
+- Removed ConsenSys-specific tests

+## Following is the original README

 A python interface for simple EIP-712 struct construction.

 In this module, a "struct" is structured data as defined in the standard.